Sevaed/CUDArrows/README.md

 ## Using

-CUDArrows is a GUI application, however it must be launcher from the command line.
+CUDArrows is a GUI application, however it must be launched from the command line.
 You must specify map save code or URL as a CLI argument:
 ```
 cudarrows AAABAAAAAAADBh4AABAAIABAAFAAUQACABIAIgBCAFIAVAAFARUBJQFVAAcAFwBnACgBCgAaAEoAWgArAWsBHQBNAF0AHgBeAAcOYABiAwQBJABEAUUCZQNHAUgCaAINAQ4CLgNOAm4DAgkRAWEBFAFkAScBWAEqAWoBLQFtAQgAVwE=
 ```